 The GEM program allows for a seamless transition to doctoral education in either the Doctor of Nursing Practice (DNP) program or the Doctor of Philosophy in nursing science (PhD) program.
 Why is it seamless?
 Because the GEM student has already taken the graduate core courses required for their doctoral program as part of the GEM program.

 Thus, a GEM student who chooses to continue their education and earn either a DNP or PhD degree will be able to gain valuable experience working as a RN while spending less time and money completing their advanced degree.

-Upon graduation you can take doctoral level courses while beginning work as a RN or delay your start until a later term.
+Upon graduation you can take doctoral level courses while beginning work as a RN.
 As an example, a GEM student who wishes to continue their education in the Family Nurse Practitioner (FNP) program could complete that program of study part-time in a little over 3 years while working full-time as a RN.

 We believe the marketability of NP/DNP graduates is enhanced if they have had some experience working as a RN prior to completing their doctoral degree.
 In addition, hospitals generally have tuition reimbursement programs for RNs so a portion of the doctoral program would be paid for by the employer.
 Rush University Medical Center’s tuition reimbursement program is particularly generous in that it pays for 9 credit hours per term for full-time RN employees.

 The faculty of Rush University College of Nursing believes the educational programming we have created provides the best path to doctoral preparation.